What is a Syllable? How are Syllables Created?

 How is this helpful when learning to read and write?

-The ability to hear the vowel sounds in words, and know that a syllable usually contains a vowel or vowel combination is helpful to the new reader.
+Hearing the vowel sounds in words and knowing that a syllable usually contains a vowel or vowel combination is helpful to the new reader.

 It’s all about pronunciation! (… and lots of practice playing with words.)